New York City apartment fire kills at least 19 | DW | 09.01.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-The blaze in the Bronx hospitalized dozens of people, with hundreds of firefighters reporting to the scene.
+The blaze in the Bronx sent dozens of people to hospital, with hundreds of firefighters reporting to the scene.
 Victims were reportedly found on every floor of the apartment building.

-A fire at an apartment building in the New York City burough of the Bronx has left at least 19 people dead, Mayor Eric Adams said Sunday.

 The city's fire officials have called the fire one of the worst blazes in recent memory.